Sam Bairstow

 Samuel John Acer Bairstow (born 12 August 1998) is an English professional golfer who plays on the European Tour.
 He won the 2023 Farmfoods Scottish Challenge on the Challenge Tour.

 Early life

-Bairstow was born in Sheffield, England, and started playing golf at the age of 12.
+Bairstow was born in Sheffield, England, and started playing golf at the age of 14.
+His parents, John and Emma still live there and he also has a younger brother, Tomas, who plays rugby union for Rotherham Titans.
 He plays left-handed and came to represent Hallowes Golf Club, located in Dronfield between Sheffield and Chesterfield.

 Amateur career

 In 2021, Bairstow won the English Men's Open Amateur Stroke Play Championship for the Brabazon Trophy.

 On June 28, 2022, at St Annes Old Links, Bairstow made it through the final qualifying for The 150th Open Championship at St Andrews, his second Open Championship.
 He eventually made the 36-hole cut and, after a closing round of 69, finished the championship tied 81st, three strokes behind the low amateur of the tournament.

 Bairstow reached the final of The 2022 Amateur Championship at Royal Lytham & St Annes, losing 3 and 2 in the 36-hole match to South African Aldrich Potgieter.

 His merits helped him to be selected to represent England at the 2022 European Amateur Team Championship at Royal St George's Golf Club in his home country and at the 2022 Eisenhower Trophy, at Le Golf National in France, as well as being on the winning side for Great Britain and Ireland against the Continental Europe team at the 2022 St Andrews Trophy in Slovakia.

 In 2022, Bairstow reached a career best of 7th in the World Amateur Golf Ranking.